anandsingh-14/weather-app/README.md

-## Front End Test
-An ReactJS focused take home test for Front-end Developers.

 ### Instructions
-* Clone this repo
-* Complete this exercise and submit either a zip of the solution or a link to a new repo
 * Please incorporate ReactJS framework into your solution.
 All other choices of libraries, frameworks, etc. are up to you.
 * Also show case the use of any State Management libraries (e.g. *redux*, *mobx*,  *react-query*, etc.) in the application.